dibyabiva/Arduino-IDE-Setup-Instructions-For-ESP8266/README.md

-# Arduino IDE Setup Instructions For ESP8266
+# Arduino IDE Setup Instructions For Ubuntu

 ## Arduino IDE Installation
 - Enable dialout permissions for your user